lfrodriguezroj/employees/README.md

 ## Getting Started

-To run the Employee Api on your local machine, follow the steps below:
+To run the Employees Api on your local machine, follow the steps below:

 1. Clone the project repository:
 ```